Customer Experiences

-Consumer opinion plays a decisive role in the assessment of products and services.
+Consumer opinion plays a crucial role in the evaluation of products and services.

-Comprehensive surveys in the form of online panel surveys are carried out regularly by the German Institute for Product and Market Evaluation.
+Comprehensive surveys in the form of online panel surveys are conducted regularly by the German Institute for Product and Market Evaluation.
 The aim is to collect systematic feedback from various areas of products and services.
-The data obtained in this way provides valuable insights into consumer preferences and perceptions, makes it easier to identify trends in the market and helps to improve the focus on customer needs.
+The data obtained in this way provides valuable insights into consumer preferences and perceptions, facilitates the identification of market trends, and promotes improved alignment with customer needs.

-The online panel survey is a quantitative research method used to systematically collect data on consumer attitudes, opinions and behaviors.
-This process uses the internet to gain access to a pre-recruited group of participants who are representative of a larger target group.
+Online panel surveys are a quantitative research method used to systematically collect data on consumer attitudes, opinions, and behaviors.
+This process uses the internet to access a pre-recruited group of participants who are representative of a larger target group.
 The method makes it possible to collect a large amount of data quickly.
-In the following, the online panel survey process is described in detail and in its methodological steps.
+The process of online panel surveys is described in detail below, including the methodological steps involved.

 Concept and design of the study

 The first step is to precisely define the research objectives and develop an appropriate study design.
-The variables and hypotheses to be investigated are determined and the target group of the study is defined.
-On this basis, a questionnaire is developed that is tailored to the specific information needs of the study.
+This involves determining the variables and hypotheses to be investigated and defining the target group for the study.
+Based on this, a questionnaire is developed that is tailored to the specific information requirements of the study.

 Selection and recruitment of the panel

 The selection of panel participants is crucial for the representativeness of the results.
-As a rule, recruitment is carried out via online platforms that offer access to a broad base of potential participants.
+Recruitment is usually carried out via online platforms that offer access to a broad base of potential participants.
 Various strategies are used to ensure a demographically and geographically representative sample.
-These include random selection procedures, quota selection or targeting specific target groups.
+These include random selection procedures, quota selection, or targeted approaches to specific target groups.

 Conducting the survey